MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="op_at"></a> span::operator[]

-Access an element at a specified position.
+Access an element in the span at a specified position.

 ```cpp
 constexpr reference operator[](const size_type offset)